mricon/korgalore/docs/usage.rst

 This command will:

 1. Read your configuration file
-2. For each Gmail target, check for valid credentials
+2. For each target that requires authentication (Gmail), check for valid credentials
 3. If credentials are missing or expired, open a browser for OAuth authentication
 4. Save the authentication token for future use
+5. Skip targets that don't require authentication (e.g., maildir)

 .. note::
-   You only need to run this once per target, unless you revoke access or the token expires.
+   You only need to run this once per Gmail target, unless you revoke access or the token expires.
+Maildir and other local targets don't require authentication.

 edit-config
 -----------